riyan-gendut/learning-OpenGL/README.md

 ...though it's *all* old now.

-anyway each cpp files are separate programs, this isn't intended to be compiled as a single project. the structure of the main GLFW-related codes were shamelessly copied from GLFW's example code at [GLFW's site](https://www.glfw.org/documentation)
+Anyway each cpp files are separate programs, this isn't intended to be compiled as a single project.
+The structure of the main GLFW-related codes were shamelessly copied from GLFW's example code at [GLFW's site](https://www.glfw.org/documentation)

-* **_compile.sh, clangpile.sh, wincompile.sh_**
+* **_compile.sh, clangpile.sh, clavile.sh**
   * just helper scripts to simplify compilation
-  * `compile.sh` uses gcc/g++, `clangpile.sh` uses clang++, and `wincompile.sh` uses mingw32
+  * `compile.sh` uses gcc/g++, `clangpile.sh` uses clang++
+  * `clavile.sh` uses clang _and_ links to DevIL library, that's basically the only difference

 * **smpren.cpp**
   * simple hello world triangle